Setup of DomainService for TechIDManager

 At this point the domain will be assigned to the “All Domains” domain group in the Management Console and any techs and rights assigned with “All Domains” in a DomainTechRights group will be created.

-In general, DomainService.exe can be run to set options that are used by the service later when it runs.
+In general, DomainService.exe is run to set options that are used by the service later when it runs.
 Options can be set on separate lines to ease scripting and installing.
 The complete command line help can be seen from the command line with “DomainService.exe help“.

 The options listed on this page are for the most recent version of DomainService.exe.
 Some older versions don’t support all these options.
 All options are of the format ABC or XYZ value where ABC is an option to set with no additional parameters and XYZ requires an additional commandline parameter value.
 See “start” and “clientguid” above.